The 8 best things to see in Jajce | The royal city of Bosnia and Herzegovina

 Are you looking for the best things to see and do in and around Jajce in Bosnia and Herzegovina?
-Then you've come to the right place - in this article I summarize all the must-sees and activities in the central Bosnian city!
+Then you've come to the right place - in this Jajce guide, I summarize all the must-sees and activities in the central Bosnian city!

-Anyone who visits Jajce can only take one step in front of the other in awe, in this town where Bosnian kings have walked and where Marshal Tito proclaimed the Federal Socialist Republic of Yugoslavia during the horrors of the Second World War.
-Every stone in Jajce breathes history, from the Vrbas to the ruins of the old medieval castle.
+Anyone who visits Jajce can only walk in awe through the streets of this town where Bosnian kings have ruled and where Marshal Tito proclaimed the Federal Socialist Republic of Yugoslavia during the horrors of the Second World War.
+Every stone in Jajce breathes history, from the Vrbas river to the ruins of the old medieval castle.

-Incidentally, Jajce's old town centre has been on the tentative list for inclusion in the UNESCO World Heritage List since 2006.
+Actually, Jajce's old town has even been on the tentative list for inclusion in the UNESCO World Heritage List since 2006.

-Today, not quite 30,000 inhabitants live in the small town, a colourful mix of Orthodox, Catholic and Muslim Bosnians, a small remnant of the Yugoslavian spirit - one can only imagine that Tito would hopefully be pleased.
+Today, around 30,000 inhabitants live in the small town, a colourful mix of Orthodox, Catholic and Muslim Bosnians, a small remnant of the Yugoslavian spirit - one can only imagine that Tito would hopefully be pleased.

 This blog article contains personal recommendations in the form of affiliate links.
 If you book or buy something via the links, I will receive a small commission.
 This does not change the price for you at all.
 Thank you for your support.